hohn/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

 We will use CodeQL to analyze the source code constructing a SQL query using string concatenation and then executing that query string.
-The following example uses the `sqlite3` library and
+The following example uses the `sqlite3` library; it
-- receives user-provided data from `stdin`,
+- receives user-provided data from `stdin` and keeps it in `buf`
-- uses environment data in `id`,
+- uses environment data and stores it in `id`,
 - runs a query in `sqlite3_exec`

 This is intentionally simple code, but it has all the elements that have to be